fuljo/rofi-vscode-mode/README.md

 ## Install

 ### Build from source
-You can choose to build and install only the `vscode-recent` tool, only the plugin or both.
+You can choose to build and install only the `vscode-recent` tool (binary), only the plugin or both.

 First clone this repository
 ```sh
 git clone https://github.com/fuljo/rofi-vscode-mode
 ```

-Then get [Rust](https://www.rust-lang.org/tools/install) as you prefer.
+Then get a [Rust toolchain](https://www.rust-lang.org/tools/install) as you prefer.

 Then install the needed dependencies
 ```sh